arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-write/learning-the-main-grammatical-concepts-and-rules.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Learning the main grammatical concepts and rules "
+title: 'Learning the main grammatical concepts and rules '
-nav_order: Learningthemaingrammaticalconceptsandrules
-has_children: false
 ---
 # Learning the main grammatical concepts and rules